-The OMG has issued a request for proposals (RFP) on a new Notification Service [20] that has generated several responses [21].
-The RFP specifies that a proposed Notification Service must be a superset of the COS Event Service with interfaces for the following features: event filtering, event delivery semantics, e.g., at least once, or at most once, security, event channel federations, and event delivery QoS.
-The organizations contributing to this effort have done excellent work in addressing many of the shortcomings of the CORBA Event Service [22].
+The OMG has issued a request for proposals (RFP) on a new Notification Service [14] that has generated several responses [15].
+The RFP specifies that a proposed Notification Service must be a superset of the COS Event Service with interfaces for the following features: event filtering, event delivery semantics (e.g., at least once, at most once, etc.), security, event channel federations, and event delivery QoS.
+The organizations contributing to this effort have done some excellent work in addressing many of the shortcomings of the CORBA Event Service [16].
 However, the OMG RFP documents do not address the implementation issues related to the Notification Service.

-Although there has been research on formalisms for real-time objects [23], relatively little published research on the design and performance of real-time OO systems exists.
-Our approach is based on emerging distributed object computing standards like OMG CORBA ORBs - we focus on the design and performance of various strategies for implementing QoS in real-time ORBs [5].
+Although there has been research on formalisms for realtime objects [17], relatively little published research on the design and performance of real-time OO systems exists.
+Our approach is based on emerging distributed object computing standards (i.e., CORBA) - we focus on the design and performance of various strategies for implementing QoS in real-time ORBs [3].

-The QuO project at BBN [24] has defined a model for communicating changes in QoS characteristics between applications, middleware, and the underlying endsystems and network.
+The QuO project at BBN [18] has defined a model for communicating changes in QoS characteristics between applications, middleware, and the underlying endsystems and network.
 The QuO architecture differs from our work on RT Event Channels, however, since QuO does not provide hard real-time guarantees of ORB endsystem CPU scheduling.
-Other research on the CORBA Event Service [25, 26] describe techniques for optimizing event service performance for filtering and message delivery.
-As with QuO, the focus of this work is not on guaranteeing CPU processing for events with hard real-time deadlines.
+SunSoft [19] describes techniques for optimizing the performance of CORBA Event Service implementations.
+As with QuO, their focus also was not on guaranteeing CPU processing for events with hard real-time deadlines.

-Rajkumar, et al., describe a real-time publisher/subscriber prototype developed at CMU SEI [9].
+Rajkumar, et al., describe a real-time publisher/subscriber prototype developed at CMU SEI [5].
 Their Publisher/Subscriber model is functionally similar to the COS Event Service, though it uses real-time threads to prevent priority inversion within the communication framework.
-An interesting aspect of the CMU model is the separation of priorities for subscription and event transfer so that these activities can be handled by different threads with different priorities.
+One interesting aspect of the CMU model is the separation of priorities for subscription and event transfer so that these activities can be handled by different threads with different priorities.
 However, the model does not utilize any QoS specifications from publishers (suppliers) or subscribers (consumers).
 As a result, the message delivery mechanism does not assign thread priorities according to the priorities of publishers or subscribers.
 In contrast, the TAO Event Service utilizes QoS parameters from suppliers and consumers to guarantee the event delivery semantics determined by a real-time scheduling service.